evolvingstuff/vdw2/content/posts/50000-iu-of-vitamin-d-weekly-greatly-decreased-bone-loss-from-prostate-cancer-therapy-rct.md

 │   inner_content: ` 1.7% BMD at the femoral neck vs. 4.4%`
 │   children:
 │   ├── TextNode
-│   │   full_match: ` 1.7% BMD at the femoral neck vs. 4.4%`
+│   │   full_match: `1.7% BMD at the femoral neck vs. 4.4%`
-│   │   inner_content: ` 1.7% BMD at the femoral neck vs. 4.4%`├── TextNode
+│   │   inner_content: `1.7% BMD at the femoral neck vs. 4.4%`├── TextNode
-│   full_match: ` in the low-dose group (p = .06).\n Stratified analyses showed that, for those with baseline 25-hydroxyvitamin D level &lt;27 ng/mL, the HDVD group lost 2.3% BMD at the total hip vs 7.1% for the low-dose group (p &lt; .01).
+│   full_match: ` in the low-dose group (p = .06).\nStratified analyses showed that, for those with baseline 25-hydroxyvitamin D level &lt;27 ng/mL, the HDVD group lost 2.3% BMD at the total hip vs 7.1% for the low-dose group (p &lt; .01).
 Those in the HDVD arm showed significant changes in parathyroid hormone (p &lt; .01), osteoprotegerin (p &lt; 0.01), N-terminal telopeptide of type 1 collagen (p &lt; 0.01) and C-terminal telopeptide of type 1 collagen (p &lt; 0.01).
 No difference in adverse events or toxicity was noted between the groups.\n\nConclusions: HDVD supplementation significantly reduced hip and femoral neck BMD loss, especially for patients with low baseline serum 25-hydroxyvitamin D levels, although demonstrating safety and feasibility in prostate cancer patients on ADT.`
-│   inner_content: ` in the low-dose group (p = .06).\n Stratified analyses showed that, for those with baseline 25-hydroxyvitamin D level &lt;27 ng/mL, the HDVD group lost 2.3% BMD at the total hip vs 7.1% for the low-dose group (p &lt; .01).
+│   inner_content: ` in the low-dose group (p = .06).\nStratified analyses showed that, for those with baseline 25-hydroxyvitamin D level &lt;27 ng/mL, the HDVD group lost 2.3% BMD at the total hip vs 7.1% for the low-dose group (p &lt; .01).
 Those in the HDVD arm showed significant changes in parathyroid hormone (p &lt; .01), osteoprotegerin (p &lt; 0.01), N-terminal telopeptide of type 1 collagen (p &lt; 0.01) and C-terminal telopeptide of type 1 collagen (p &lt; 0.01).
 No difference in adverse events or toxicity was noted between the groups.\n\nConclusions: HDVD supplementation significantly reduced hip and femoral neck BMD loss, especially for patients with low baseline serum 25-hydroxyvitamin D levels, although demonstrating safety and feasibility in prostate cancer patients on ADT.`├── HorizontalRuleNode
 │   full_match: `\n---\n`
 │   inner_content: `---`├── HeadingNode
 │   full_match: `!!!!!64 References`